abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

                   :align: center

           This figure depicts a function :math:`f` to minimize.
 Don't let you fool by its 2-dimensionality.
 The :math:`x`-axis represent solutions in a multi-dimensional space.
-The :math:`z`-axis represent a 1-dimensional space with the value of the objective function :math:`f`.
+The :math:`z`-axis represent a 1-dimensional space with the values of the objective function :math:`f`.

-          Let's zoom in on the neighborhoods and found variables:
+          Let's zoom in on the neighborhoods and found solutions:

           ..  only:: html